codeforkagawa/covid19/docs/en/CONTRIBUTING.md

 Contributors, thank you for participating in this project!

-I'm Seki, the development manager.
 If you have any questions, feel free to ask me on Slack etc.

 This page shows how you can contribute to the development of this site.